sikehish/SyncLab/README.md

-# SyncLab
+# SyncLab: Where Developers Converge! 🚀
-SyncLab: Where Developers Converge! 🚀  Collaborate in real-time with integrated coding, whiteboard brainstorming, and seamless file sharing.
+Collaborate in real-time with integrated coding, whiteboard brainstorming, and seamless file sharing.
 Elevate your coding interviews and team projects in a dedicated space designed for developers.
 Join us in building the future of developer collaboration!